Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Background

 In this work, we focus on utilizing the classical LBOS as a purely intrinsic characterization of the shape.
 By exploiting the approximate articulation invariance conferred by its isometry invariance, we gain access to a signal that can separate intrinsic shape from articulated pose, without supervision beyond the geometry itself.
-While the LBO has been used to perform disentangled shape manipulations in the context of computer graphics, such as isometric shape interpolation \citep{baek2015isometric} and spectral pose transfer \citep{yin2015spectral}, we show how to do such manipulations within a generative model, as a byproduct of the learned representation.
+While the LBO has been used to perform disentangled shape manipulations in the context of computer graphics and vision, such as isometric shape interpolation \citep{baek2015isometric}, spectral pose transfer \citep{yin2015spectral}, \newer{and shape-from-spectrum recovery \citep{cosmo2019isospectralization}}, we show how to do such manipulations within a generative model, as a byproduct of the learned representation.